fouri-io/skynet-cdk-demo/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to Skynet CDK Demo

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+#### Prerequisistes
+* AWS Account with an IAM user with Infrastructure creation permissions
+* AWS CLI Installed
+* CDK Installed

+After cloning repository, you will need to do an initial npm install `npm install`

 ## Useful commands